Lloyd's Register: Modern era

 In 2020, Lloyd's Register sold its energy business, which was rebranded Vysus Group and in 2021 sold its Business Assurance & Inspection Services division.
 In 2022, LR acquired OneOcean Group, a marine software and digital services company, to head up a new digital services division.

 Corporate structure

 In July 2012, the organisation converted from an Industrial and Provident Society to a Company Limited by Shares, named Lloyd's Register Group Limited, with the new Lloyd's Register Foundation as the sole shareholder.
 At the same time the organisation gave to the Foundation a substantial bond and equity portfolio to assist it with its charitable purposes.
-It will benefit from continued funding from the group's operating arm.
+It benefits from continued funding from the group's operating arm.

 Lloyd's Register has changed and expanded over the last 250 years with the industrial revolutions - from a time when steam engines were developed for mechanical production to the digital and cyber technology of today.
-The latter developments are reflected in the acquisition of Senergy, an integrated energy service provider, in 2013 and Nettitude, a cyber security specialist in 2018.
+The latter developments are reflected in the acquisition of Nettitude, a cyber security specialist in 2018.
 Lloyd's Register has built a portfolio of digital, data and software solutions including greenfencetm, RTAMO and Seasafe.